Judicial Clerkships and Internships

 We encourage you to spend the first few months in law school adjusting to the rigors of law school.
 From day one, however, you are welcome to:

 We abide by the NALP Principle that law schools should not offer individualized career services to first-semester, first-year law students prior to Oct.
 15, except in the case of part-time students who may be given assistance in seeking positions during the school term.
 Prior to Oct.
-15, you are welcome to attend any career-related programs but you cannot meet with Office of Career Services staff to discuss your resume, career plans, etc.
+15, you are welcome to attend any career-related programs but you cannot meet with Office of Career Strategy staff to discuss your resume, career plans, etc.